dhis2/training-docs/content/android/tg_aggregate.md

 ![](images/datasets/image9.png)

-### STOP Perform Exercise 3
+### STOP - Perform Exercise 3

-## Part 4 - Re- open Data Set
+## Part 4 - Re-open a Completed Data Set

-Once the data is saved you can re-open the data set, only if the user has access.
+Once the data is saved you can re-open the data set, if the user has access.

 Please follow the steps to re-open the data set.

-* Click on the completed form which you want to edit or re-open
+* Click on the completed data set which you want to edit or re-open
-* In this case Select - Nov 2023 Data Set
+* In this case Select a dataset with a green check mark next to it (as that is a completed data set)

 ![](images/datasets/image16.png)